RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticAccounting.md

   adjusts the available shares for a specific position.
   Positive `tilt` increases available shares;
   negative `tilt` decreases them.

+- **ISC**: `mapping(uint256 => uint256) syntheticCollateral`
+  represents synthetic initial seed capital (ISC) for designated market makers (DMMs).
+  ISC is virtually added to freeCollateral in views and solvency checks, acting like real USDC for trading depth but not redeemable until replaced by real inflows.

 For DMMs, **ISC** (syntheticCollateral[marketId]) is virtually added to freeCollateral in views and solvency, acting like real USDC for trading depth.